Estimated reading time: 9 minutes

 Your revision technique might need an upgrade

 After getting your test results, take time to reflect on possible reasons why you didn’t perform well.
-Review your internal and external study materials and find out exactly what you need to improve on for success in the next sitting.

 It could be that you need to focus more on difficult practice questions to better your chances and possibly start reviewing earlier.